J-Cos/SimpleMetaPipeline/README.md

     dir.create((file.path("BioinformaticPipeline_Env", "Data", "Raw")))

 This creates a directory structure as follows:
 - FASTQs - fill this directory with a subdirectory containing all runs you wish to analyse together.
-Within this subdirectory create further subdirectories for each run titled Run1, Run2..
+Within this subdirectory create further subdirectories for each run titled Run1, Run2...
 RunN, each filled with the unmerged multiplexed raw FASTQ files from a single sequencing run
 - Data - fill this directory with your taxonomic reference library training sets and metadata (raw training library fastas in "Raw", IDtaxa classifiers in "Classifiers", and BlastDbs in "BlastDBs").
 You can download commonly used IDtaxa classifiers here: http://www2.decipher.codes/Downloads.html
 - IntermediateOutputs - this will be populated by the pipeline as it runs, it will enable the pipeline to be run over multiple sessions as the output from each step in the pipeline is saved here as it is produced.
 Note that this means you will need to empty this directory if you wish to start a new pipeline run on data you have previously run through the pipeline.
 - Results - this is where final results will be saved.
 Once you have your results it is recommened you move them out of this directory into a project specific directory.
 This will keep the pipeline directory structure clean for future pipeline runs.

-Finally copy and paste this downloaded directory into the BioinformaticPipeline_Env directory without renaming it:
+Finally copy and paste this downloaded directory into the BioinformaticPipeline_Env directory and rename it to:
 - BioinformaticPipeline

 # 2) Install dependencies